General Maintenance Instructions

-To help prolong the life of your wooden furniture, we advise the following:
+To help prolong the life of your furniture, we advise the following:

-- If your furniture becomes stained, scratched or chipped, or suffers other damage, we recommend professional help is sought to restore it.
+If your furniture becomes stained, scratched, chipped or suffers other damage we recommend professional help is sought to restore it.